So, you’ve got some new prospects lined up that want to discuss PPC solutions with your agency, great work.

 “The Non-Advertiser” is a colder prospect compared to “The Advertiser.”

-This is someone who isn’t yet advertising with PPC or AdWords but has heard that it could be something that can help to grow their business.
+This is someone who isn’t yet advertising with PPC or Google Ads but has heard that it could be something that can help to grow their business.

-In this case, they don’t already have an AdWords account for you to audit, and they often don’t really have a clue what to expect from PPC.
+In this case, they don’t already have a Google Ads account for you to audit, and they often don’t really have a clue what to expect from PPC.

-It now becomes your job, as the agency, to give them a basic insight into how AdWords works and talk them through the results they could expect to achieve.
+It now becomes your job, as the agency, to give them a basic insight into how Google Ads works and talk them through the results they could expect to achieve.